Resource List

 Introduction

-As the largest school system in the country, we are accountable to addressing the ways in which our institution perpetuates racism and inequities.
-Accountability is reflecting, understanding biases, prioritizing learning and educating oneself, engaging in conversations with young people, community members, family, and colleagues about race, racism, and racial violence, listening, unpacking the root causes of our current state, and most importantly, taking action against racial injustice.
-In the absence of this individual and collective commitment to our shared humanity, learning, and action, we stand to replicate the inequities that are harming our Black students, families, employees and communities, and ultimately, us all.
+As the nation's largest school system, we must address the ways in which our institution perpetuates systems of harm entrenched by systemic racism, resulting in racial and inequities and disproportionate outcomes.
+Thus, accountability for us means reflecting, understanding biases, prioritizing learning and educating oneself, engaging in critical conversations about race, racism, racial violence, and white supremacy with our young people, community members, family, and colleagues, listening, unpacking the root causes of our current state, and, most importantly, taking action against injustice.
+Without this individual and collective commitment to our shared humanity, learning, and action, we risk replicating the inequities that harm our Black, Indigenous and racialized students of color, families, employees, and communities, and, ultimately, all of us.

-This toolkit is designed to provide an easily accessible resource guide for DOE staff to learn, reflect, build equity literacy, and engage with one another, our students, families, and communities about inequities, specifically race, racism, and our current climate.
-By using these tools as a resource, we are also hopeful that it will spark the desire for our students to become change agents to combat racial injustices and inequities on a national and global level.
+This toolkit is intended to serve as a resource guide for NYC Public School staff to learn, reflect, build racial and equity literacy, and engage with one another, our students, families, and communities about inequities, specifically race, racism, and our current climate.
+We hope that by using these tools as a resource, our students and communities will be inspired to become change agents to combat racial and social injustices and inequities on a national and global scale.

-In addition to targeted initiatives aimed at tackling specific inequities in our system such as access to quality early childhood education (3K and Pre-K for All), rigorous coursework (AP for All, Algebra for All, Computer Science for All), College and Career readiness cultures (College Access for All and the support of our STEM through CTE programs), and many more, the DOE is working to operationalize equity and excellence in all aspects of its institution.
+In addition to targeted initiatives aimed at addressing specific inequities in our system, such as access to quality early childhood education (3K and Pre-K for All), rigorous coursework (AP for All, Algebra for All, Computer Science for All), College and Career readiness cultures (College Access for All and support of our STEM through CTE programs), and many more, NYC Public Schools are working to operationalize racial equity in all aspects of its institution.

 We encourage all DOE staff to explore these resources with an open mind, being eager to listen and learn from multiple perspectives in order to effect change, particularly within our educational institutions.